willtheorangeguy/Chrome-File-Directory/README.md

 // (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
 // OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-## Quote
-> “I have not failed 10,000 times.
-I have not failed once.
-I have succeeded in proving that those 10,000 ways will not work.
-When I have eliminated the ways that will not work, I will find the way that will work.”

-_- Thomas Edison_